elastic/kibana/x-pack/plugins/alerting/README.md

 });
 ```

-## Alerts
+## RESTful API

 Using an alert type requires you to create an alert that will contain parameters and actions for a given alert type.

-### RESTful API
+See below for CRUD operations using the API.

 #### `POST /api/alert`: Create alert